-Trinavis is a medium-sized audit and tax consultancy firm with around 280 staff members and headquarter in Berlin.
-Our auditors, tax consultants and lawyers provide comprehensive solutions for accounting, tax and business-related issues.
+Trinavis is a leading audit and tax consultancy firm with around 280 staff members based in Berlin.
+We provide our clients with comprehensive solutions for tax, accounting and business-related issues.
 We advise and audit companies throughout Germany as well as groups of companies operating internationally with business activities in Germany.

-Trinavis is a member of Crowe Horwath International, a leading international network of independent audit and tax consulting firms consisting of 200 member firms in close to 130 countries.
+Trinavis is a member of Crowe Horwath International, one of the world's top 10 leading networks of independent accounting and advisory service firms.
 Within this network, we are the contact partners for international companies doing business in Germany.
 At the same time, we are able to offer comprehensive audit, tax and legal services around the globe.

 Legal due diligence – common risks in real estate transactions

 In times such as these, where real estate investors are competing to conclude the most attractive real estate deals, we are seeing the return of phenomena from before 2007.
 Back then, as today, the deal is made by those who not only offer the seller a good price, but also a high level of transaction security, and, finally, decide to buy the property before their competitors do.
 The latter in particular often makes investors fear that they do not have enough time to conduct proper due diligence (DD).
 For the last 18 months or so, this also seems to be one of the main reasons for increasing client requests to secure the deal for them first, and then start the DD as a second step.

 From a lawyer’s perspective, this approach presents the following challenges: